Illinois High School Football Top 10 Poll - WHIZ News

 |16

-Others receiving votes: Prospect 7, Libertyville 6, Rolling Meadows 5, Machesney Park Harlem 4, Lincoln Way West 1.
+Others receiving votes: Hersey 12, Prospect 3, Libertyville 1, Machesney Park Harlem 1.

 |Class 6A